 This award honors Professor Huck Gutman who taught English at UVM for 47 years.
 He served as Chair of the English department and taught courses in poetry of the 19th and 20th centuries, American literature, and modernism.
 This award is to recognize an excellent student of American literature or the reading of poetry.

 Willard B. Pope Award:

 In honor of Dr. Willard Pope, Emeritus Professor of English, this award is given to a junior or senior who excels in the study of Romanticism or Shakespeare.
-The award alternates between these two subject areas each year.

 In Romanticism, Isabel Lardner